Approximate Counting for Complex-Weighted Boolean Constraint Satisfaction Problems: Background, New Challenges, and Achievement

-For the approximation complexity of $\sharpcspstar(\FF)$'s, the expressive power of unary complex-valued constraints leads us to a {\em dichotomy theorem}---Theorem \ref{dichotomy-theorem}---which depicts a picture that looks quite different from that of Dyer \etal \begin{theorem} Let $\FF$ be any set of complex-valued constraints.
-If $\FF\subseteq \ED$, then $\sharpcspstar(\FF)$ is solvable in polynomial time.
-Otherwise, $\sharpcspstar(\FF)$ is at least as hard as $\#\mathrm{SAT}_{\complex}$ under AP-reductions. \end{theorem} Here, the counting problem $\#\mathrm{SAT}_{\complex}$ is a complex-weighted analogue of $\#\mathrm{SAT}$ and the set $\ED$ is composed of products of the equality/disequality constraints (which will be explained in Section \ref{sec:constraint-set}) together with unary constraints.
+Regarding the approximation complexity of $\sharpcspstar(\FF)$'s, the expressive power of unary complex-valued constraints leads us to a surprising {\em dichotomy theorem}---Theorem \ref{dichotomy-theorem}---which depicts a picture that looks markedly different from that of Dyer \etal \begin{theorem} Let $\FF$ be any set of complex-valued constraints.
+If $\FF$ is included in $\ED$ (expressed as $\PP$ in \cite{CLX09x,CLX09}), then $\sharpcspstar(\FF)$ is solvable in polynomial time.
+Otherwise, $\sharpcspstar(\FF)$ is $\#\mathrm{SAT}_{\complex}$-hard (\ie at least as hard as $\#\mathrm{SAT}_{\complex}$) under AP-reductions. \end{theorem} Here, the counting problem $\#\mathrm{SAT}_{\complex}$ is a complex-weighted analogue of $\#\mathrm{SAT}$.

+Theorem \ref{dichotomy-theorem} marks a significant progress in quest of determining the approximation complexity of all counting problems $\sharpcsp(\FF)$ in the most general form.
+This theorem also bears a close resemblance to the aforementioned dichotomy theorem of Cai \etal on the exact-counting model when all unary constraints are assumed to be freely available.
+To be more precise, we can deduce from the theorem of Cai \etal the following corollary: for any constraint set $\FF$, if $\FF$ is included in $\ED$ (denoted $\PP$ in \cite{CLX09x,CLX09}) then $\sharpcspstar(\FF)$ belongs to $\fp_{\complex}$ and, otherwise, $\sharpcspstar(\FF)$ is $\sharpp$-hard under polynomial-time Turing reductions.
+This comes from a fact that, since the set $\AAA$ does not contain $\UU$, $\sharpcspstar(\AAA\cup \UU)$ (which equals $\sharpcspstar(\FF)$) must be $\sharpp$-hard as a consequence of Cai \etalc's dichotomy theorem.
+This resemblance is in fact induced from the powerful expressibility of free unary constraints.